The Best Mountain Bike Helmets of 2025

 Why it’s Great

-We also found the Dropframe Pro to run pretty darn cool despite the extra coverage, and remained comfortable to about 70 degrees Fahrenheit.
-Other things we liked about the Fox are the large ear holes that retain excellent hearing and overall awareness (unlike a full-face), a comfy and custom fit thanks to different size pads that are included in the box, and interference-free goggle and glasses integration.
+We also found the Dropframe Pro to run pretty darn cool despite the extra coverage, and remains comfortable to about 70 degrees Fahrenheit.
+Other things we like about the Fox are the large ear holes that retain excellent hearing and overall awareness (unlike a full-face), a comfy and custom fit thanks to different size pads that are included in the box, and interference-free goggle and glasses integration.
 If your looking for the best mountain bike helmet for enduro riding then the it’s hard to beat the Fox Dropframe Pro.

 How it Compares

 The Fox Dropframe Pro fills a pretty specific niche in the world of mountain bike helmets, but it doesn’t stand alone.
 Giro’s Tyrant Spherical is a worthy alternative to the Fox, but it can’t quite compete in our opinion.
 To get to the point, we found the Fox to be considerably more comfortable across the board.
-Overall, the Dropframe Pro offers a more secure fit (thanks to different size pads that come in the box), and the Fox (16 ounces) is noticeably lighter on the trail compared to the Tyrant Spherical (24 ounces).
-Finally, the Dropframe Pro does a much better job of letting air flow through the helmet and kept our head much cooler during warmer outings.
-All these things add up in the Fox’s favor and make it our preferred choice for extra aggressive riding and gnarly trails.

-See the Fox Dropframe Pro at:
+Shop the Fox Dropframe Pro at:

 Best Full-face Mountain Bike Helmet

-Smith Mainline
+Smith Mainline MIPS Helmet

 Price: $310 MSRP